 Operational Transparency is the inclusion of windows into your company’s process so customers can see the effort that’s going into their experience.
 According to recent research, experiences that use Operational Transparency cause customers to value products more highly and can even make people happier.

-When students could see people making their food, they rated the quality of the food 22% higher.
+Operational Transparency has been demonstrated in various studies.
+For example, in an experiment about college cafeteria workers.
+They found that when students could see people making their food, they rated the quality of their meal 22% higher.
 Students were able to make a more personal connection, not just to the servers, but to the process of creating meals.

 Operational Transparency in Action

 Back in 2008, Dominos had a big operational and customer experience challenge.
 When a customer’s order took longer than expected, they’d call the store on the phone to see where it was.